Holiday Home in Phuket: Costs, Income Potential and How to Buy (2026)

 Sometimes it offsets a large share of costs, but all-in break-even is less common than marketing suggests.
 Model net after HOA, management, vacancy, and taxes.

-Many investors discuss ~7–12% gross for short-stay condos depending on area—then cut to net.
-Long-term leases often land nearer ~5–7% gross in many buildings.
+Many investors discuss roughly 7–12% gross for short-stay condos depending on area—then cut to net.
+Long-term leases often land nearer 5–7% gross in many buildings.

 Short-stay management often ranges around 15–25% of revenue depending on operator scope—sometimes more when full turnkey.

-Phuket has deep international tourism and operator scale—strong for liquidity.
+Phuket has deep international tourism and operator scale—good for liquidity.
 Your outcome still depends on micro-location, building rules, and management quality.

 Buying based on gross yield banners and ignoring net cash flow, owner usage conflicts, and HOA/fund health.